porterjamesj/virtualenvwrapper.el/README.md

 # venvwrapper.el

-An attempt to emulate the functionality of Doug Hellmann's [virtualenvwrapper](https://bitbucket.org/dhellmann/virtualenvwrapper/) for Emacs
+A featureful virtualenv mode for Emacs.
+Emulates much of the functionality of Doug Hellmann's [virtualenvwrapper](https://bitbucket.org/dhellmann/virtualenvwrapper/) for Emacs.

 ## Features

 * Works with the new [python.el](https://github.com/fgallina/python.el), which is the built in on Emacs 24.3 and up.
-Does not support the old python modes.
+Does not support the older python modes.
-* Python shells, system shells, eshell, and any other subprocesses can be made aware of your virtualenvs.
+* Python shells, interactive shells, eshell, and any other subprocesses can be made aware of your virtualenvs.
 * Implements a large subset of the functionality of virtualenvwrapper.